mulle-sde/mulle-match/README.md

 > The [Wiki](https://github.com/mulle-sde/mulle-monitor/wiki)
 > explains this in much more detail.

-Add a *patternfile* to select the *callback* "hello" for PNG files:
+Add a *patternfile* to select PNG files.
+We give it a type "hello":

 ```
 echo "*.png" > pattern.txt
 mulle-match -e patternfile install hello pattern.txt
 ```

-You can optionally specify a *category* for the patternfile, which will be forwarded to the callback:
+You can optionally specify a *category* for the patternfile:

 ```
 mulle-match -e patternfile install --category special hello pattern.txt
 ```

-It may be useful, especially in conjunction with `mulle-match find`, that `mulle-match` may ignore large and changing folders like `.git` and `build`.
-Install into the `ignore.d` folder with `-i`:
+It may be useful, especially in conjunction with `mulle-match find`, that large and changing folders like `.git` and `build` are ignored.
+Install the following patternfile into the `ignore.d` folder with `-i`:

 ```
 echo ".git/" > pattern.txt